battle-tactics-strategies

 The arrangement of the Terracotta Army within its pits is not random.
 The three main pits represent a complete battle formation.
 Pit 1, the largest, contains the main infantry force arranged in a grid of columns and rows.
 The front rows are lightly armored archers and crossbowmen, while the rear rows consist of heavily armored infantry armed with spears and halberds.
 At the flanks and rear, soldiers face outward to protect against encirclement.
 This is a classic defensive-offensive formation: the crossbowmen disrupt the enemy, the heavy infantry holds the line, and the flanks prevent flanking maneuvers.

 Pit 2 contains a more complex mixed formation of chariots, cavalry, and archers, suggesting a mobile strike force designed for rapid response.
+The arrangement shows cavalry positioned on the outer edges, allowing them to sweep around enemy flanks after the initial crossbow volleys had created chaos in the opposing ranks.
 Pit 3 is small and contains high-ranking officers and a command structure, likely representing the army's headquarters.
-This three-pit structure mirrors the Qin military doctrine of using distinct, coordinated echelons in battle.
+This three-pit structure mirrors the Qin military doctrine of using distinct, coordinated echelons in battle, with each echelon having specific tactical responsibilities.

 Chariots in Transition